USS Kajeruna

 USS Kajeruna (SP-389) was a patrol vessel that served in the United States Navy from 1917 to 1919.
 The vessel had been built in 1902 as Hauoli for mining magnate Francis Marion "Borax" Smith but was replaced in 1903 by a second, larger vessel he named Hauoli.
 The first yacht was then named Seminole and for a time was returned to the builder, John N. Robins, and advertised for sale by the designer's firm.
 In 1911 Clinton W. Kinsella of New York purchased the yacht, apparently already renamed Kajeruna.
 After naval service the yacht was returned to the owner.
 On 31 March 1920 the ship was sold to British interests and renamed Tomas W. Beattie.

 Francis Marion Smith's two Hauoli yachts

 There were two yachts named Hauoli designed by Henry J. Gielow and built a year apart by Robins Dry Dock & Repair Company, Brooklyn, New York, for Smith.
 This leads to apparent discrepancies in specifications in contemporary reports regarding Hauoli.
-The registration's official number and call signal remains with the vessel through name and ownership changes.
+The registration's official number and code letters remain with the vessel through name and ownership changes.
 In this case even the official numbers are very close, differing in only a single digit: 96634 for the first and 96694 for the second.